 APS, through the Committee on the Status of Women in Physics (CSWP), is committed to encouraging the recruitment, retention, and career development of women physicists at all levels.

 Woman Physicist of the Month

 Each month, CSWP recognizes a female physicist who is making an impact in the physics community.

 The fellowship enables women to return to physics research careers after having had to interrupt those careers.
 Five fellows were selected for 2014; applications for 2015 are now being accepted.

 Apply by June 1

 The award recognizes and enhances outstanding achievements by women physicists in the early years of their careers and provides opportunities for them to present these achievements to others through public lectures.

 APS Women Physicist Honorees

 Opportunities for Undergraduates

-CUWiP are three-day regional conferences held for undergraduate physics majors.
-The 2015 conferences will be held January 16-18, 2015 at eight regional sites.
+APS CUWiP are three-day regional conferences held for undergraduate physics majors.
+The 2016 conferences will be held January 15-17, 2016 at nine regional sites.